Zoom bolsters its ecosystem with first batch of Apps Fund investments

 - Fathom: An AI-powered note-taking app, with support for recording, transcribing, and highlighting key moments automatically.

-- Hive: A project management and collaboration platform with support for Gantt, Kanban, table, or calendar view.
+- Hive: A project management and collaboration platform with support for Gantt, Kanban, table, and calendar view.

 - Polly: A team engagement app that uses fun interactive questions, supports live Q&A, and solicits instant feedback.